electric-eloquence/fepper/README.md

 Running `node . static` will generate a complete static site based on the files in `patternlab-node/source/_patterns/04-pages`.
 The site will be viewable at [http://localhost:3000/static/](http://localhost:3000/static/).
-An `index.html` will be generated based on the `00-homepage.mustache` file.
+An `index.html` will be generated based on `04-pages-00-homepage` or whatever is defined as the homepage in `_data.json`.
 If the links are relative and they work correctly in the Pattern Lab UI, they will work correctly in the static site even if the `static` directory is moved and renamed.
 The only caveat is that links to other pages in the `patterns` directory must start with `../04-pages-` and not `../../patterns/04-pages-`.

 ###The Backend###
 Fepper can almost as easily work with a CMS backend such as WordPress or Drupal,